First Visit: Oral Surgery Consultation

 Please assist us by providing the following information at the time of your consultation:

-- Your surgical referral slip and Panorex if applicable.
+- Your surgical referral slip from your dentist, if applicable

 - A list of medications you are presently taking.